-- Skin contact and absorption: Substances can enter the body through cuts or scrapes, as well as through absorption.
+• Skin contact and absorption: Substances can enter the body through cuts or scrapes, as well as through absorption.
 Chemicals can enter the bloodstream through your skin and travel throughout your body.
 A more common occurrence is skin irritation resulting in redness, rash, itching, or blisters.
-Eye contact frequently results in irritation because of the delicacy of optic tissues. - hu was a same of the same of t - Inhalation: Breathing air that contains materials such as fumes, mists, vapor, dust, clay, plaster, and paint, causes these contaminants to contact the sensitive and highly permeable mucus membranes of the sinuses, mouth, and lungs.
+Eye contact frequently results in irritation because of the delicacy of optic tissues.

+• Inhalation: Breathing air that contains materials such as fumes, mists, vapor, dust, clay, plaster, and paint, causes these contaminants to contact the sensitive and highly permeable mucus membranes of the sinuses, mouth, and lungs.
 Some inhaled chemicals can absorb quickly and cause acute effects, such as sneezing, coughing, burning, dizziness, or headache, while symptoms of other toxins may take longer to surface and show effects.